 The Center provides a non-partisan forum for discussion, networking and information-sharing between the media and the criminal justice community both in the U.S. and abroad, including academics, practitioners and non-government organizations.
 We offer seminars, training workshops and courses, conferences, specialized research and fellowships for media students, professionals and editors working in print, broadcast, magazine and online.
 We provide a key link between cutting-edge research and best practices in the field and the media community.
 Activities include: sponsorship of the annual John Jay Prize for Excellence in Criminal Justice Reporting, and an annual survey of major crime stories and coverage.

 The Center operates in partnership with: Criminal Justice Journalists (CJJ), the only U.S. association of working crime and justice reporters; the Institute for Justice and Journalism (IJJ) at USC Annenberg School for Communication; and the CUNY Graduate School of Journalism in New York.
-We also collaborate with other specialist academic centers at John Jay as well as professional media and criminal justice organizations around the U.S..
-Funding currently comes from the Ford Foundation and the Harry F. Guggenheim Foundation.
+We also collaborate with other specialist academic centers at John Jay as well as professional media and criminal justice organizations around the U.S. Grant support has been provided from several funders and donors, including the Ford Foundation and the Harry F. Guggenheim Foundation.